-The Big East Fork AGRIHOOd - A Forest Community of watershed stewards
+The Big East Fork AGRIHOOd - A Forest Community of watershed stewards And Artists

 We are a community of about 20 families, living privately, and sharing common recreational and agricultural land on over 3000 acres of forested and cultivated watershed.
 Miles of trails on private and non-profit land are maintained by the Center of Sustainable Stewardship (CSS) and residential community members.
 Some common areas are periodically accessible to the public, but access to trails on private land is at the discretion of the land owner.
 The agricultural commons may be used by community residents, resident farmers committed to sustainable and regenerative agriculture, and the invited public.